* * * *

 Welcome to “read the Bible – expand your mind:”

 The Book of Common Prayer says that by sharing Holy Communion, Christians become “very members incorporate in the mystical body” of Jesus.
-The words “corporate” and “mystical” are the key.
+The words “corporate” and “mystical” are key.
 They show that a healthy church has two sides.
-The often-overlooked “mystical” side asks, “How do I experience God?”
+That includes the often-overlooked “mystic” side that answers the question, “How do I experience God?”
 This blog will try to answer that.

 It has four main themes.
 The first is that God will accept anyone.
-(See John 6:37.)
-The second is that God wants us to live lives of abundance.
-(John 10:10.)
+(John 6:37.)
+The second is that God wants us to live lives of abundance.(John 10:10.)
 The third is that Jesus wants us to read the Bible with an open mind.
-As it says in Luke 24:45: “Then He [Jesus] opened their minds so they could understand the Scriptures.”
-The fourth theme – and most often overlooked – is that Jesus wants us to do even greater miracles than He did.
-(John 14:12.)
+(As it says in Luke 24:45: “Then He [Jesus] opened their minds so they could understand the Scriptures.”)
+The fourth theme – another one often overlooked – is that Jesus wants us to do even greater miracles than He did.(John 14:12.)

 And this thought ties them together: